-Trommels are mechanical screening machines, trommel screens are used to separate materials.
-They are often used in mineral and solid-waste processing industries.
-Additionally, they are used to remove fines from a given waste stream.
-A trommel consists of a wedge wire cylindrical drum that is usually elevated at an angle at the feed end.
+Trommels (mechanical screening machines) separate materials using trommel screens in mineral and solid-waste processing industries.
+Additionally, they remove fines from a waste stream.
+A trommel consists of a wedge wire cylindrical drum, elevated at an angle at the feed end.

 Trommel screens separate materials by size.
-For example, they are sometimes used for separating biodegradable fraction of mixed urban waste or separating different sizes of crushed stone.
-Contractors may screen their site debris into two segments; a saleable topsoil for farms, nurseries and site-work, as well as rock cleaning for aggregates or landscaping work.
-In addition, this allows the contractor to resell their waste instead of incurring the cost of sending it for disposal.
+For example separating biodegradable fraction of mixed urban waste or separating different sizes of crushed stone.
+This allows contractors to screen their site debris into two segments; a saleable topsoil for farms, nurseries and site-work, as well as rock cleaning for aggregates or landscaping work.
+Therefore allowing contractors to resell their waste instead of incurring disposal costs.

-Material is fed into the trommel drum and is lifted up by the rotation and aerated as it falls back down.
+Material is fed into the drum and lifted up by the rotation, then aerated as it falls back down.
 This action is repeated with each revolution along the length of the screening drum.
 Therefore smaller segments pass through the screen openings.
-In the meantime, larger fractions tumble towards its eventual exit at the rear of the trommel drum.
+In the meantime, larger fractions tumble towards its exit at the rear of the drum.

 - Heavy duty robust build